 Expected Awards.
 No stock awards currently have been issued under the Plan.
-However, promptly after the completion of this offering, we expect to grant restricted stock bonus awards for an aggregate of approximately shares of our common stock under the Plan to substantially all of our employees.
-As a result of these grants, we will take a pre-tax non-cash charge of approximately million; million will be recognized in the third quarter of 2006 and the balance will be amortized over the following three years.
+However, promptly after the completion of this offering, we expect to grant restricted stock bonus awards for an aggregate of approximately 265,000 shares of our common stock under the Plan to substantially all of our employees.
+As a result of these grants, we will take a pre-tax non-cash charge of approximately \$4.5 million; \$1.1 million of that amount will be recognized in the fourth quarter of 2006 and the balance will be amortized over the following three years.
 The shares subject to these restricted stock bonus awards will vest 25% upon grant.
 The remaining 75% of the shares will vest not later than the third anniversary of the date of grant provided that the participant is still employed by us at such time.
 Shares that remain unvested at the time of service termination will be forfeited to us.